1911 Revolution: Social influence

 After the revolution, there was a huge outpouring of anti-Manchu sentiment through China, particularly in Beijing, where thousands died in anti-Manchu violence.
 Imperial restrictions on Han residency and behavior within the city crumbled with the Manchu's imperial power.
 Anti-Manchu sentiment is recorded in books like A Short History of Slaves (奴才小史) and The Biographies of Avaricious Officials and Corrupt Personnel (貪官污吏傳) by Laoli (老吏).

-During the abdication of the last Emperor, Yuan Shikai and Sun Yat-sen tried to adopt the concept of "Manchu and Han as one family" (滿漢一家.
+During the abdication of the last Emperor, Yuan Shikai and Sun Yat-sen tried to adopt the concept of "Manchu and Han as one family" (滿漢一家).
 People started exploring and debating with themselves on the root cause of their national weakness.
 The new search of identity was the New Culture Movement.
 Manchu culture and language, on the contrary, became virtually extinct by 2007.

 Unlike revolutions in the West, the 1911 Revolution did not restructure society.
-Most participants in the 1911 Revolution were military personnel, traditional bureaucrats, and local gentries.
-Those people still held regional power after the 1911 Revolution.
+Most participants in the 1911 Revolution were military personnel, traditional bureaucrats, and local gentries and kept their regional power afterward.
 Some became warlords.
 There were no major improvements in the standard of living.
-The writer Lu Xun commented in 1921 during the publishing of The True Story of Ah Q, ten years after the 1911 Revolution, that basically nothing had changed except "the Manchus have left the kitchen".
-Economic problems were not addressed until the governance of Chiang Ching-kuo in Taiwan and Mao Zedong on the mainland.
+The writer Lu Xun commented in 1921 during the publishing of The True Story of Ah Q, ten years after the 1911 Revolution, that basically nothing had changed except "the Manchus have left the kitchen."
+Economic problems were not addressed until the governance of Chiang Ching-kuo in Taiwan and Mao Zedong in mainland China.

 The 1911 Revolution mainly got rid of feudalism (fengjian) from the late imperial period.
-In the usual view of historians, there are two restorations of feudal power after the revolution: the first was Yuan Shikai; the second was Zhang Xun.
+The usual view of historians has two restorations of feudal power after the revolution: Yuan Shikai, followed by Zhang Xun.
 The effects of anti-Manchu sentiment after the revolution caused the Manchus of the Metropolitan Banners to be driven into deep poverty.
 Manchu men were too impoverished to marry, Han men married Manchu women, and the Manchus stopped dressing in Manchu clothing and practicing Manchu traditions.